wooden spoon filled with spirulina on top pile of spirulina powder

 Once dried and powderized, Spirulina is added to healthy drinks and smoothies, and can be sprinkled directly on top of salad or incorporated into cooked meals.

-Main Highlights & Potential Benefits*
+Main Highlights & Nutritional Profile*

 • Is a complete protein containing all essential amino acids.